awsdocs/amazon-migrationhub-user-guide/doc_source/new-customer-setup.md

 1. Choose **Add permission**\.

-### migrationhub\-discovery Role<a name="adscaller-role-managed"></a>
+### migrationhub\-discovery role<a name="adscaller-role-managed"></a>

-To use Migration Hub, the `migrationhub-discovery` role \(which contains the `AWSMigrationHubDiscoveryAccess` policy\) must be added to your AWS account\.
-It allows Migration Hub to access the Application Discovery Service on your behalf\.
+Migration Hub requires access to the Application Discovery Service on your behalf\.

+If you use the AWS Migration Hub console, permissions to access Application Discovery Service are granted by the `AWSServiceRoleForMigrationHub` service linked role\.
+For more information, see [Using Roles to Connect Migration Hub to Application Discovery Service](using-service-linked-roles-discovery-service-role.md)\.

-The AWS Migration Hub console creates the `migrationhub-discovery` role that is automatically attached to your AWS account when you use the Migration Hub console as an administrator\.
-If you use the AWS Command Line Interface \(AWS CLI\) or the AWS Migration Hub API without also using the console, you need to manually add this role to your account\.
+However, if you never use the Migration Hub console but you want to use the AWS Command Line Interface \(AWS CLI\) or the AWS Migration Hub API, you need to manually add the `migrationhub-discovery` role—which contains [AWSMigrationHubDiscoveryServiceFullAccess](https://docs.aws.amazon.com/application-discovery/latest/userguide/security-iam-awsmanpol.html#security-iam-awsmanpol-AWSApplicationDiscoveryServiceFullAccess)—to your AWS account\.

 **To create the `migrationhub-discovery` role**